islamazhar/Detecting-Insecure-Implementation-code-snippets/project_writeup/intro_from_other_papers.md

 text and searches surface snippets as they would any other text
 <!-- Hence can not detect if vulnerable patterns are there or not -->

+## conclusions
+In this paper we have explored source code snippets given in response to Stack Overflow questions.
+Specifically, we have explored the space of code snippets that utilize the Android API from accepted solutions.
+We believe that by focusing on accepted solutions we are more likely to identify ‘best practice’ API usage.
+We have developed an approach that can parse these short code snippets to effectively identify API usage.
+We found that Android-tagged Stack Overflow snippets contain on average 9 type references and 4 method calls that could be utilized to improve code search and link documentation with developer queries.

 # Secure Coding Practices in Java: Challenges and Vulnerabilities

 Developers have pragmatic goals (i.e., getting the code to run)